CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows

+Since there are a total of 100,000 calorimeter images of each particle type in the dataset~\cite{calogandata}, we generated 100,000 samples with \geant\ based on the code provided at~\cite{calogancode}.
+We use 70,000 of them for training and 30,000 for testing. (\cg\ used the full set of 100,000 for training.)
+For the classifier test of Section~\ref{sec:classifier}, we generate an additional, independent sample of 100,000 calorimeter images of each particle type with \geant.
+We split this set into sets of 60,000 for training, 20,000 for validation, and 20,000 for testing~\cite{caloflowdata}.

-Our goal is to learn the full joint probability density $p(\vec{\mathcal{I}}|E_{\mathrm{tot}})$ of the 504 calorimeter voxel intensities $\vec{\mathcal{I}}$, conditioned on the input energy $E_{\rm tot}$.
+Our goal is to learn the full joint probability density $p(\vec{\mathcal{I}}|E_{\mathrm{inc}})$ of the 504 calorimeter voxel intensities $\vec{\mathcal{I}}$, conditioned on the input energy $E_{\rm inc}$.
 We will treat each particle type --- $e^+$, $\gamma$ and $\pi^+$ --- as a separate density estimation problem.

 The simplest and most direct approach would be to train a single NF on the full calorimeter.
 Unfortunately, this turned out to be insufficiently precise for the high degree of energy conservation that we require.
 Training separate NFs on the voxels of each calorimeter layer $\vec{\mathcal{I}}_{k}$, conditioned on the energy depositions of the voxels in previous calorimeter layers $\vec{\mathcal{I}}_{0},\dots, \vec{\mathcal{I}}_{k-1}$, also proved to be inadequate.
-Instead, what worked well was a modular, two-step setup in which one NF first learns the distribution of deposited energies conditioned on the input energy, $p_1(E_{0}, E_{1}, E_{2}|E_{\mathrm{tot}})$,\footnote{Using a normalizing flow for this low-dimensional density estimation problem might be overkill, and simpler alternatives such as KDE~\cite{10.1214/aoms/1177728190,10.1214/aoms/1177704472} or Mixture Density Networks~\cite{astonpr373} might also prove viable.} and then another NF learns the shower shapes conditioned on the energies, $p_{2}(\vec{\mathcal{I}}|E_{0}, E_{1}, E_{2}, E_{\mathrm{tot}})$.
+Instead, what worked well was a modular, two-step setup in which one NF (which we call ``Flow~I'') first learns the distribution of deposited energies conditioned on the input energy, $p_1(E_{0}, E_{1}, E_{2}|E_{\mathrm{inc}})$,\footnote{Using a normalizing flow for this low-dimensional density estimation problem might be overkill, and simpler alternatives such as KDE~\cite{10.1214/aoms/1177728190,10.1214/aoms/1177704472} or Mixture Density Networks~\cite{astonpr373} might also prove viable.} and then another NF (which we call ``Flow~II'') learns the shower shapes conditioned on the energies, $p_{2}(\vec{\mathcal{I}}|E_{0}, E_{1}, E_{2}, E_{\mathrm{inc}})$.
 In this setup, Flow I and Flow II are independent from each other, meaning Flow I can be replaced by an improved version without the need to retrain Flow II, or vice versa.